dotnet/designs/accepted/2020/linking-libraries.md

 # Linking the .NET Libraries

-When publishing a self-contained application, the .NET Core runtime is bundled together with the application.
+When publishing a self-contained application, a .NET runtime is bundled together with the application.
 This bundling adds a significant amount of content to the packaged application.
 Depending on the complexity of the application, only a subset of the runtime is required to run the application.
 These unused parts of the runtime are unnecessary and can be trimmed from the packaged application.

 This is especially important for applications that need to be downloaded over the internet, for example Xamarin and Blazor applications.
 End users on a slow or limited network will be less likely to install and use applications that are too large.
+Additionally, there may be store or device limitations on how big an acceptable application can be, e.g. how large an of application can be installed over a cellular network; or installed on watchOS.

 Trimming a framework-dependent application can also be advantageous since the application may depend on libraries and only use a small subset of the functionality available in those libraries.